 Buenos Aires Airports

 Also bear in mind that contrary to what you’ll read elsewhere, there are three airports you can fly from.
-This can make a significant difference to both cost and time depending on where in BsAs you’re staying.
+This can make a significant difference to both cost and time depending on where you’ve chosen to stay in Buenos Aires.

 EZE is the largest international airport and probably the most difficult and costly to get to.
 AEP is in the Palermo neighbourhood making it convenient from most locations in the city.
 EAP is a military airbase that’s used exclusively by Argentina’s first budget airline Flybondi.
 It’s closer than EZE but not as convenient as AEP.